douglaz/psl/Changing-the-Version-Number.md

 # Edit the code

 Version numbers appear as a module's version in its `pom.xml` file, as well as the version of parents and dependencies.
-The following list is all the occurrences of the version number in the PSL code (relative to the root directory):
+The following list is all the occurrences of the version number in the PSL code (relative to the root directory, in the develop branch):

 1. `pom.xml` (1x: version)
 1. `psl-addon/pom.xml` (2x: version and parent version)